pricees/pricees.github.com/_posts/2014-04-14-import-your-godaddy-zone-file-into-aws-rt53.md

 ### What now? ###

+_Update: We noticed that AWS, for reasons yet unknown appended our domain name to the end of every CNAME and MX record domain name.
+Double check and sanitize these values!!_

 Test, test, test.
 Then point your domain name to look to the AWS name servers to resolve your host name and address.
 This is done through the registrar.
 Sit back and enjoy the fruits of your labor.